AlexJaen/alexjaen.github.io/_posts/2023-06-13-pg-play-writeup-lampiao.md

 Kernel version:
 ![kernel2](\assets\images\pg-play-lampiao\13.JPG)

-To exploit this vulnerability I downloaded the exploit and compiled it with:
+To exploit this vulnerability I downloaded the exploit code and compiled it with:
 ```
 g++ -Wall -pedantic -02 -std=c++11 -pthread -o exploit 40847.cpp -lutil
 ```